 Talia Ali/EyeEm/Getty Images

-Although eye exercises cannot help with every cause of double vision, the following exercises may help reduce symptoms for people who have convergence insufficiency.
+Although eye exercises cannot help with every cause of double vision, the following exercises may help reduce symptoms for some people, such as those with convergence insufficiency.

-A person should try the following exercises three to four times per day for a maximum of 2 minutes each time.
+A person can try the following exercises three to four times daily for a maximum of 2 minutes each time.
+The following exercises offer variations on the same type of eye test.

 1. Pen-to-nose convergence